FlashpointProject/launcher/docs/extensions.md

 Extensions should be unpacked to `/Data/Extensions` where an example path would be `/Data/Extensions/MyFirstExtension`.

-Developer Note - Try to keep extension folder names unique as to not risk collision with other extensions.
+Developer Note: Try to keep extension folder names unique as to not risk collision with other extensions.

 ## Running